ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Household Surveys: ACS and CPS
 ------------------------------
-There are two simulated household survey datasets that can be loaded using :code:`pseudopeople`: the American Communities Survey (ACS) and the Current Population Survey (CPS).
+There are two simulated household survey datasets that can be used: the American Communities Survey (ACS) and the Current Population Survey (CPS).

 .. list-table:: **Simulant attributes**